 3. Greece - 42.4% of adults

-Greece has the third highest percentage of smokers, at 42.4% of adults being smokers.
+Greece has the third-highest percentage of smokers, at 42.4% of adults being smokers.
 Statistics show that this was the highest percentage in the EU in 2010.
-Although two smoking bans in public places have been instituted in Greece, smoking is still rampant, and few have paid much attention to the bans at all.
+Although two smoking bans in public places have been instituted in Greece, smoking is still rampant.
+Only a few have paid attention to the bans at all.

 2. Nauru - 47.5% of adults

 Nauru has the second-highest percentage of smokers, at 47.5%.
 Nauru is the world's smallest island nation, with a population of fewer than 10,000 people.
 Here, more than half of the female population smoke, while around 50% of men smoke.
 This trend goes against global norms where more men smoke than females.